datastax/dsbulk/manual/settings.md

 Statements can use both named and positional bound variables.
 Named bound variables should be preferred, unless the protocol version in use does not allow them; they usually have names matching those of the columns in the destination table, but this is not a strict requirement; it is, however, required that their names match those of fields specified in the mapping.
 Positional variables can also be used, and will be named after their corresponding column in the destination table.

+When loading and unloading graph data, the query must be provided in plain CQL; Gremlin queries are not supported.

 Note: The query is parsed to discover which bound variables are present, and to map the variables correctly to fields.

-See *schema.mapping* setting for more information.
+See *mapping* setting for more information.

 Default: **null**.